 "Direct acting" antiviral drugs have changed the way hepatitis C is treated.
 Treatment of chronic hepatitis C has evolved, rendering many earlier drugs obsolete.
-The drugs currently used include pegylated interferon, ribavirin, elbasvir, grazoprevir, ledipasvir, sofosbuvir, paritaprevir, ritonavir, ombitasvir, dasabuvir, simeprevir, daclatasvir.
+The drugs currently used include pegylated interferon, ribavirin, elbasvir, grazoprevir, ledipasvir, sofosbuvir, paritaprevir, ritonavir, ombitasvir, dasabuvir, simeprevir, and daclatasvir.
 These are always used in various combinations, never alone.
 Interferon is given by injection while the other medications are pills.
 Studies have shown that combinations of these drugs can cure all but a small proportion of patients; however, serious side effects of treatment can occur.

 Treatment options need to be discussed with a knowledgeable physician, as the appropriate combination is dependent upon multiple factors.
 These include genotype (there are 6), prior treatment and results, drug intolerances, presence of compensated liver disease or uncompensated cirrhosis, presence of HIV co-infection, other complicating conditions and liver transplantation.

 Monitoring the progression of liver disease and its treatment are the cornerstones of managing hepatitis B and C. Doctors regularly follow blood tests to determine how well your liver is functioning.
 Ultrasound examinations and CT scans can determine if there are complications such as cirrhosis or liver cancer that can be treated more effectively if found early.
 Some people will not need treatment.

 Cirrhosis is the most common complication of chronic hepatitis.
 Cirrhosis can be detected with simple tests, but the liver biopsy is the best way to diagnose it.
 Cirrhosis occurs as the liver is destroyed and it is associated with liver failure, a life-threatening condition.
 The signs of cirrhosis include retention of fluid (swelling of the abdomen or lower extremities), fatigue, nausea, and weight loss.
 Later, confusion and jaundice occur due to the accumulation of chemicals normally removed by a healthy liver.